pdominguite/iot-dashboard/README.md

 ## :rocket: Link

-Access this dashboard via this [link](https://thales-iot.netlify.app/).
+Access the dashboard using this [link](https://thales-iot.netlify.app/).